What's Your Dream Job?

 This is a simple way to begin making a profit as a gardener without needing to have a storefront and inventory, plus the overhead that comes with them.
 You base your purchases and the products that you're selling on the one-on-one or group coaching sessions you're doing.

 Most people think they don't have green thumbs because they go to a garden store and are sold all these different products without being told what the best products actually are for their situation, much less how to use them.
-They bring the plant home, and when it dies, they end up thinking it's their fault, when really, it was just a bad product match.
+Or they bring a plant home, and when it dies, they end up thinking it's their fault, when really, it was just a bad product match.

 As a consultant, you can offer your clients a much better experience by recommending products that you know are going to work based on the system you've developed.
 You can pretty much guarantee them this is going to be a great product for them, and then coach them through the whole process.
 You're their support structure as they set up their gardens, which allows them to have confidence instead of feeling lost.